ravindrareddy12/Furation-Tech-Solutions/README.md

 To deploy the API to a production environment, follow these steps:

 1. Set up a production-ready MongoDB database or use an existing one.
-2. Update the MongoDB connection URL in `config.js` or `.env` file to point to your production MongoDB database.
+2. Update the MongoDB connection URL in `db.js` file to point to your production MongoDB database.
-3. Build the application: `npm run build`
+3. Build the application: `npm install`

-   - This command compiles the TypeScript code to JavaScript and generates the build output in the `dist` directory.
-4. Start the production server: `npm start`
+4. Start the production server: `npm run dev`
-   - This command starts the server using the compiled JavaScript files in the `dist` directory.
+   - This command starts the server using the compiled JavaScript files in the index.js directory.
-5. Ensure the API server is accessible on the appropriate domain or IP address.

 6. Optionally, configure a process manager (e.g., PM2) to manage the API process and keep it running continuously.

-Make sure to secure your production environment by properly configuring authentication/authorization and any necessary security measures.

-## Testing (Bonus)

-Unit tests for the API endpoints can be written using a testing framework like Jest.
-These tests ensure the correct behavior of the endpoints and help catch any regressions during development.

-To run the tests, use the command: `npm test`

 ## Contributing